tylermercer/astro-better-auth-cloudflare-d1/README.md

 # Astro SSR + Better-Auth + Cloudflare D1

-A working but _extremely_ unpolished setup for an MPA with Astro, Better-Auth, and Cloudflare D1.
-Proceed with caution.
+A working but unpolished setup for an MPA with Astro, Better-Auth, and Cloudflare D1.

+> **TODO:** Document needed environment variables and setup steps.

 Based on [tylermercer/astro-cloudflare-starter](https://github.com/tylermercer/astro-cloudflare-starter) (README below).